Logo

 Spinning Mills

-A spinning mill (SM) purchases dehaired cashmere from a certified Good Cashmere Standard (GCS) source and processes it into yarn.
-Every SM that wishes to register with GCS must fill in the GCS registration form, which includes acceptance of the GCS code of conduct.
-The form is available online or can be requested from GCS.
-Completed forms are kept on file by GCS for reference.
-The SM must pay a registration fee.
-An invoice for the current fee is issued by GCS.
-Each SM must present proof of its purchase of cashmere from a GCS certified source.
-The proof must contain the source’s name and the quantity of GCS cashmere.
+A spinning mill (SM) purchases dehaired cashmere from a verified The Good Cashmere Standard (GCS) producer and processes it into yarn.
+Every SM that wishes to register with GCS must fill in the GCS registration form, which includes acceptance of the GCS code of conduct and AbTF.

-The SM will get access to CATS as soon as they are registered and have purchased cashmere from a certified source.
-Only when a spinning mill has received the order from CATS it can sell GCS yarn to a retailer/brand.
+The SM will get access to the CATS or TextileGenesis tracking system as soon as they are registered and have purchased cashmere from a verified producer.
+Only when a spinning mill has received the order it can sell GCS yarn to a Ready Made Garment Manufacturer (RGM).

 An overview about the GCS registered spinners can be downloaded here.

-Cashmere Producers (buying stations or dehairing stations) need to apply for certification according to The Good Cashmere Standard.
-In order to apply, cashmere farmers must submit a self-assessment about their operations and conditions on their farms via the cashmere producer.
-The self-assessment questionnaire has been developed by the Aid by Trade Foundation and covers all aspects of sustainable cashmere production under The Good Cashmere Standard.
-Based on the results of the self-assessment and in consultation with AbTF, random on-site verifications of the farms are conducted to check the proper implementation of the standard.
+Cashmere Producers (buying stations or dehairing stations) need to apply for verification according to The Good Cashmere Standard®.
+In order to apply, cashmere herders must submit a self-assessment about their operations and conditions on their farms via the cashmere producer.
+The self-assessment questionnaire has been developed by the Aid by Trade Foundation and covers relevant information on goat husbandry, land management and social aspects within the framework of The Good Cashmere Standard®.
+Based on the results of the self-assessment, on-site verifications of selected farms are conducted to check the proper implementation of the standard.

-The verification encompasses numerous aspects of goat keeping, -management and -transport as well as the harvesting, combing and shearing of the cashmere wool.
-After the documents submitted have been checked and approved, the Aid by Trade Foundation (AbTF) will initiate the external certification according to the requirements of The Good Cashmere Standard.
-Should the certification process be successful, the cashmere producer will receive a certificate, which is valid for one year and allows them and the farmers to sell cashmere certified according to The Good Cashmere Standard.
+The verification encompasses numerous aspects of goat husbandry, fibre extraction, land management and compliance with social requirements and documentation.
+After the documents submitted have been checked and approved, the Aid by Trade Foundation (AbTF) will initiate the external verification according to the requirements of The Good Cashmere Standard®.
+Should the verification process be successful, the cashmere producer will receive a certificate, which is valid for one year and allows them to sell cashmere verified according to The Good Cashmere Standard®.

-In the course of the certification process, the cashmere producer must adhere to certain reporting criteria, which will be communicated by the AbTF.
+In the course of the verification process, the cashmere producer must adhere to certain reporting criteria, which will be communicated by the AbTF.

 Partners